-15 Things Only People Who Wear Glasses (and Are Blind Without Them) Understand
+15 Things People Who Are Blind Without Glasses Can Relate To

 Glasses aren't merely accessories for some of us.
 They help us function by giving us the ability to see.
 They might be one of the most expensive things we wear on our bodies, but they are worth their price tag.